 Concert works have been performed by So Percussion, JACK Quartet, American Composers Orchestra, Crash Ensemble, Nash Ensemble of London, and Brentano Quartet.

-Herion studied music as a PhD fellow at Princeton University and has lectured in universities around the country including Princeton University, Columbia University, USC, and Parsons The New School of Design.
+Herion studied composition as a PhD fellow at Princeton University with a dissertation on visual-music, and has lectured in universities around the country including Princeton University, NYU, Columbia University, USC, and Parsons The New School of Design.
 He lives in Brooklyn, NY.